Research-Center-Data-Intelligence/CHIMP/README.md

 # CHIMP

 CHIMP (Continuous Hypothesis and Information Mending Pipeline) is a project that aims to give a reference for operating a continual AI pipeline.
-It was originally part of a bachelor thesis project.
+It was originally part of a bachelor thesis project by Bryan Kroon.

 ## Components